 Seaside, CA 93955-6671

-Disabled or have an incapacitated dependent and cannot get to an ID card office.

-You may be able obtain a new ID card by mail from the nearest military ID card office.
+If you are disabled or have an incapacitated dependent and cannot get to an ID card office, you may be able obtain a new ID card by mail from the nearest military ID card office.

-Locate your nearest ID card office by using the RAPIDS site locator noted below.
+Locate your nearest ID card office by using the RAPIDS site locator.
 Call the office to verify mail-in ID card procedures.
-Plan ahead if updating by mail expecting the process to take from four-to-six weeks.
+Plan ahead if updating by mail; the process may take from four to six weeks.